Amtrak Standard Stations Program: Outcome

 Amtrak constructed standard stations in the 1970s and 1980s, but ultimately built relatively few of them.
 Strapped for funds, it instead gravitated towards either building even cheaper modular stations or seeking local funding for station development, in some cases even cooperating with private developers.
 Many "stations" opened in the 1980s and 1990s were very minimal, sometimes lacking any facilities besides a platform and appropriate signage or only featuring simple bus stop-style platform shelters.
-Many of the standard stations have been replaced with more modern intermodal facilities or by restored previous historic stations throughout the 2000s and 2010s.
+Many of the standard stations have been replaced with more modern intermodal facilities or replaced by restored service at previously used historic stations from the 2000s onward.